CHARLES WILLIAM HOURD 1892–1922

 On the 9th December 1915 Charles William Hourd enlisted with the Army Service Corps No. 1 M.T.
 R88 Depot.
 Formed in 1914, this ASC Horsed Transport 8 Reserve Park Company filled a variety of admin and back up roles and was at the disposal of the GHQ of the British Expeditionary Force in France.

 Charles was discharged no longer fit for service on 25th September 1917, Army Reserve Woolwich Dockyard.
+According to his Pensions Record Card he was suffering from neurasthenia, receiving £3 4shillings per week (£3.20p).
 He wrote on 15.2.1919 to the Army Service Corps Mechanical Transport at Woolwich stating that he had applied for a Silver War Badge which he had not received.

 Pension Issue Office notified of his death in 1922 by his wife.
 At the time of his death he was living at Hall Farm.